DeathEngine2/atari-zoid-info/README.md

-# atari-zoid-info
-Attempt to categorize all known information on Atari Games' prototype ZOID hardware.
+# ZOID hardware documentation and chronology (more to come)